cindias/cindias.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-I am a PhD candidate at the Office of Population Research, Princeton University.
+I am a PhD candidate in Demography and Social Policy, affiliated with the Office of Population Research, and School of Public and International Affairs, Princeton University.
 I study the intersection of family change and demographic processes.
 Specifically, I am interested in how mortality and migration affect the formation and dissolution of families in the context of population aging.
 In my spare time, I write about demographics in [China](https://scientificamerican.com/article/chinas-population-could-shrink-to-half-by-2100/).